Census alternative for HubSpot

 Can I run Census and Zoody at the same time during a migration?+

 Yes.
 Most teams do.
-Zoody syncs from product source to HubSpot directly; Census continues syncing warehouse models to other destinations.
+Zoody accepts events from your product (sent via API or SDK) and writes to HubSpot directly; Census continues syncing warehouse models to other destinations.
 You can pause the HubSpot-bound Census syncs once Zoody mappings are verified, without touching the rest of your Census setup.

 Skip the warehouse, ship the workflow